-ABS (5500 psi) has a higher tensile strength than that polypropylene (4000 psi), making it stronger and harder.
+ABS (5500 psi) has a higher tensile strength than polypropylene (4000 psi), making it stronger and harder.

 However, this doesn’t convert to more durable luggage.
 This is because the rigidness of ABS makes it more prone to cracks, thus decreasing its lifespan.

-This makes flexibility the major difference between polypropylene and abs luggage.
+This makes flexibility the major difference between polypropylene and ABS luggage.
 Flexibility means more resistance to impact and cracks, which then translates into longer durability.
 Investing in a flexible travel suitcase will save you money in the long run.

 Now that you are well informed on both the pros and cons of the several types of travel luggage and the main comparisons among them.
 Let’s take a look at some examples of travel suitcases that you can find in the market.